kountilya/Win11InPlaceUpgrade/README.md

 ---

 <p align="center"> This is a simplest Windows 10 to Windows 11 upgrade tool.
-It will try to overcome most of the prerequisites which block Winows 11 Upgrade on older devices.
+  It will skip most of the prerequisites which block Winows 11 Upgrade on older devices.
     <br>
 </p>